swo/16s-book/manuscript/sec03.md

 underlying processes.
 This chapter steps through the files and algorithms used in the more mundane steps of 16S processing.

+![Overview of the 16S data processing and analysis process.
+Note the nonlinearities in the process; there may be more than one way to proceed through data processing and analysis.
+Reproduced from QIIME 2 documentation.](images/qiime2-overview.png)

 ## Phase I: Preprocessing

 Before talking about how to preprocess the data, it's important to have a